-The HouseJane Austen’s House in Chawton, Hampshire, is the house where Jane Austen lived and wrote.
+The HouseJane Austen’s House in Chawton, Hampshire, was Jane Austen's final home, and it was within these walls that Jane wrote and revised her six beloved novels.
 It is the most treasured Austen site in the world.

 It was here that Jane’s genius flourished and where she wrote, revised and had published all her novels: Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey and Persuasion.

 Jane lived at what is now Jane Austen’s House for the last eight years of her life.
 She moved here in 1809 with her mother, sister Cassandra and friend Martha Lloyd after a period spent living in lodgings.
 The house was owned by Jane’s brother Edward, who had been named heir to the wealthy Knight family and had since inherited the Chawton Estate.
 The house – a 17th century building – was offered to the women rent-free for life.

 In May 1817, after a period of ill health, Jane Austen left the village to seek medical treatment in Winchester.
 She died two months later on 18 July 1817.
 Jane’s mother and sister continued to live at the house for the rest of their lives.
 In 1845 the house was split into three dwellings to provide homes for staff on the Chawton estate and the building remained in this state until it was put up for sale in 1947.

 After an appeal by the Jane Austen Society, the house was bought by Mr. T.E.
 Carpenter who turned it into a Museum dedicated to the life and works of Jane Austen, opening to the public in 1949.